-- By the end of the first semester, cum laude students will understand how the virtue of justice is portrayed in "Hansel and Gretel," "Rumplestiltskin," and Charlotte's Web and how prudence is portrayed in "Little Red Riding Hood" and The Lion, the Witch, and the Wardrobe. - By the end of the second semester, cum laude students will understand how the virtue of temperance is portrayed in The Wind in the Willows and how the virtue of fortitude is portrayed in The Railway Children and Carry on, Mr. Bowditch. - Cum laude students will be able to summarize the main idea of each book through a book report (for a total of five book reports). - Cum laude students will be able to define and give text-based as well as personal examples of the four virtues studied in this course.
-They will be able to demonstrate this understanding in reflective essays. - Cum laude students will be able to identify and successfully imitate a given author's writing style and provide an alternate ending as means of interacting with a text. - Cum laude students will be able to answer comprehension questions, finish sentence frames, complete guided drawings, and create character sketches from the text. - Cum laude students will be able to memorize and recite a poem per quarter (for a total of four poetry recitations) with ease and appropriate emotion. - Cum laude students will have faithfully practiced the skills necessary to read aloud with fluency.
-Students will show attention to volume, pace, and inflection when speaking.
-Similarly, students will be encouraged to speak well to one another in pursuit of excellent work, in discussion of ideas and responses, and to build camaraderie in the group. - Students will also be guided in development of the virtues of Wisdom, Goodness, and Truth.
+- By the end of the first semester, students will understand the virtue of justice, having interacted with it in "Hansel and Gretel," "Rumplestiltskin," and Charlotte's Web.
+They will also understand prudence as it is portrayed in "Little Red Riding Hood" and The Lion, the Witch, and the Wardrobe. - By the end of the second semester, students will understand how the virtue of temperance is portrayed in The Wind in the Willows and how the virtue of fortitude is portrayed in A Wrinkle in Time. - Students will be able to summarize the main idea of each book through a book report (for a total of five book reports). - Students will be able to define and give text-based as well as personal examples of the four virtues studied in this course.
+They will be able to demonstrate this understanding in reflective essays. - Students will be able to identify a given author's writing style and be able to create an alternate ending as means of interacting with a text. - Students will be able to answer comprehension questions, finish sentence frames, complete guided drawings, and create character sketches from the text. - Students will be able to memorize and recite a poem per quarter (for a total of four poetry recitations) with ease and appropriate emotion. - Students will have faithfully practiced the skills necessary to read aloud with fluency, show attention to volume, pace, and inflection when speaking.
+Similarly, students will be encouraged to speak well to one another in pursuit of excellent work, in discussion of ideas and responses. - Students will also be guided in development of the virtues of Wisdom, Goodness, and Truth.
 Ideally, students will employ wisdom when responding to virtues and vices, the actions and thoughts that he'll encounter in his reading. - By the end of the course, students should understand that reading a rich selection of great literature builds the reservoir out of which we draw good ideas and find examples for our own lives.
 Students will be encouraged to use good writing and speaking to deliver and celebrate truth.